Vittam/PaswordGenerator/README.md

 # PaswordGenerator
-Password Generator generates a password cobination of letters,numbers and symbols
+Password Generator generates a password combination of letters,numbers and symbols